CodeandCoffeeCommunity/.github/profile/README.md

 ## When / Where we Gather
 - **In-person**: Every 2 weeks we gather at a venue officially posted on the Meetup group page.
 We treat those venues and sponsors with respect and grace.
-- **Online**: 24/7, We communicate over Discord or the prefferred contact method mutually accepted by both individual parties.
+- **Online**: 24/7, we communicate over Discord or the prefferred contact method mutually accepted by both individual parties.

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)

 ## Inner Circles
 As a community, we believe in recognition for building and sustaining this grassroots tech community.
 Every event requires a venue sponsor, wifi, people, and coffee.
-At a group with almost 2k members in under a year, it is crucial to recognize elders with a title that signifies their contribution to the community.
+In a group with almost 2k members in under a year, it is crucial to recognize elders with a title that signifies their contribution to the community.
 These titles are reflected on Discord.

 ### 1. Organizers
 Access to private channels and input into key decisions decided by the lead organizer